DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architectures.md

         - Receiver Address (RA) : immediate recipient of the frame
         - Transmitter Address (TA) : immediate sender of the frame

-- SEQUENCE CONTROL
+- Sequence Control
     - Used to reassemble fragments and eliminate duplicate frames

-- QoS CONTROL
+- QoS Control
     - Used in QoS to prioritize certain traffic
 - HT (High Throughput) Control
     - Added in 802.11n to enable High Throughput operations
     - 802.11n is also known as “High Throughput” (HT) Wi-Fi
     - 802.11ac is also know as “Very High Throughput” (VHT) Wi-Fi

-- FCS (FRAME CHECK SEQUENCE)
+- FCS (Frame Check Sequence)
     - Same as in an ethernet frame, used to check for errors

 ---